Young Nigerian cries for help to repair his car on Twitter, hundreds respond

-I Need Help: Young Nigerian Pens Emotional Message on Twitter, Begs for Help As Hundreds Respond
+I Really Need Help: Young Nigerian Begs on Twitter as many respond

+- Following some challenges life brought his way, a Nigerian, Dayo Apata has openly called for help on Twitter

+- According to him, he needed help to solve his pressing challenge which will ultimately help him take care of his wife

 A young Nigerian identified as Dayo Apata has openly called for help on Twitter.
 Apata who narrated how his wife helped him buy a car revealed that the car is faulty and he needs help in repairing it.